 Find and complete the appropriate forms.
 Each bankruptcy district has forms for specific motions and notices.
 Check with your local bankruptcy court to find all paperwork related to motions to extend the automatic stay.
 But be aware that your jurisdiction may not have a standard form to fill out.
 In that case, you will have to create the motion and declarations.
 You can find your court’s website using the Federal Court Finder tool.

 Obtain a hearing date and file the motion.
 In most cases, you will need to obtain a hearing date from the court before filing the motion (the procedures will vary depending on where you live).
 Keep in mind that the filer must complete the hearing before the stay expires, so typically you must file your motion immediately after filing your case.
-You'll tell the court why your first bankruptcy was dismissed and explain why this case is filed in good faith.
-Then you'll serve the paperwork on the bankruptcy trustee and your creditors (most courts will have a standard notice form for motions to extend the stay).
+You'll tell the court why the court dismissed your first bankruptcy and explain that you filed this case in good faith.
+Then you'll serve the bankruptcy trustee and your creditors the paperwork (most courts will have a standard notice form for motions to extend the stay).